kekojones12/Project-1/README.md

 ### Conclusions
-Annual Crime: Covid-19 did not have a significant effect on annual crime in Los Angeles By Bureau: Covid-19 crime numbers were statistically significantly different than Pre Covid Crime numbers in Four Bureaus of Los Angeles
+Annual Crime: Covid-19 did not have a significant effect on annual crime in Los Angeles
+<br>By Bureau: Covid-19 crime numbers were statistically significantly different than Pre Covid Crime numbers in Four Bureaus of Los Angeles
-By Gender: Covid-19 did not have a significant effect on the victim gender By Type: Covid-19 effect on domestic violence and child abuse was not conclusive
+<br>By Gender: Covid-19 did not have a significant effect on the victim gender
+<br>By Type: Covid-19 effect on domestic violence and child abuse was not conclusive